 LIQUID DENSITY TOWER STEPS:

-First, add your ingredients from heaviest to lightest.
-Here we have the heaviest being syrup, then dish soap, then water (color the water if desired), then oil, and lastly alcohol.
+STEP 1.
+Add your ingredients from heaviest to lightest.
+Here we have the heaviest being corn syrup, then dish soap, then water (color the water if desired), then oil, and lastly alcohol.

-After the layers separate, add a drop of food coloring to the alcohol layer.
+STEP 2.
+After the layers one at a time, and add a drop of food coloring to the alcohol layer.
 The food coloring will mix between the alcohol layer and the water layer, making the layers more distinct and pretty!
-Or make it spooky as we did here for Halloween.
+Or make it spooky as we did here for our Halloween density experiment.

-The final shot of this cool physics activity, a liquid density tower.
+The final shot of this cool physics experiment, a layered liquid density tower.

 Let’s take a look at some simple science behind the activity.
 We know that our liquid density tower deals with matter, liquid matter (matter also includes solids and gasses).